Products padFeatured Brands

 8. Position the polisher flat on the work surface, get a firm grip and switch it on with your thumb.

-9. Move the polisher back and forth (east/west) in a slow, sweeping motion, overlapping each pass (by 50% of the pad width) with the previous, and then switch your pattern to up and down (north/south).
+9. Move the car polisher back and forth (east/west) in a slow, sweeping motion, overlapping each pass (by 50% of the pad width) with the previous, and then switch your pattern to up and down (north/south).

 10. It is not necessary to apply more than a pound of pad pressure.
-Allow the polisher to work under its own weight.
+Allow the car polisher to work under its own weight.

 11. Use a clean pad with each product.
 Do not mix products on a pad.
 If a pad is not dirty, you may store it in a Ziploc baggie for future use.
 Be sure to label the baggie or the pad.